-In an effort to ensure health and safety, I will be limiting this workshop to four people!
+In an effort to ensure health and safety, I will be limiting this workshop to five people!
 I love working with small groups; not only do I get to know you better, I can also tailor our time together to suit your needs.

 Accommodations & Transportation

 Online Night Shooting Course

 I want you to feel confident in your night shooting skills before you arrive on location.
 We will schedule two online classes in advance of the workshop to cover the basics for capturing the milky way and the northern lights.

 March is a unique time of year in the Canadian Rockies, as the mountain region slowly transforms into spring.
 The weather is typically mild.
 Some of the shallow lakes have openings for reflections, and soft blankets of snow cling to the peaks.
 On colder nights we get beautiful frost flowers adorning the foreground.
 Snow and ice are the perfect companions for aurora as they reflect the dancing green lights.